LekaUila/42-so_long/README.md

 to publish them to you, they belong to someone and I only used them for a project within 42.

-The graffic library used is the minilibx, it the library of 42.
+The graffic library used is the minilibx, it's the library of 42.
 Not mine.